ros2/launch/launch/doc/source/architecture.rst

   - This substitution simply returns the given string when evaluated.
   - It is usually used to wrap literals in the launch description so they can be concatenated with other substitutions.

+- :class:`launch.substitutions.PathSubstitution`

+  - This substitution simply returns the given Path object in string form.
+  - It is usually used to support Python Path objects in substitutions.

 - :class:`launch.substitutions.PythonExpression`

   - This substitution will evaluate a python expression and get the result as a string.